 Proceedings of the First International Symposium on Agent Systems and Applications,

-Date: October 03, 1999
+October 3, 1999

 In order to maintain their performance in a dynamic environment, agents may be required to modify their learning behavior during run-time.
 If an agent utilizes a rule-based system for learning, new rules may be easily communicated to the agent in order to modify the way in which it learns.
 However, if an agent utilizes a connectionist-based system for learning, the way in which the agent learns typically remains static.
 This is due, in part, to a lack of research in communicating subsymbolic information between agents.
 In this paper, we present a framework for communicating neural network knowledge between agents in order to modify an agent�s learning and pattern classification behavior.
 This framework is applied to a simulated aerial reconnaissance system in order to show how the communication of neural network knowledge can help maintain the performance of agents tasked with recognizing images of mobile military objects.